Optimizing ArgoCD performance in HA configurations

 - When the resource usage of an application changes dynamically

-In the second round of ArgoCD Benchmarking, we compared three algorithms based on CPU and memory fluctuations.
-As a result, Consistent-hashing showed the most stable performance.
+In the second ArgoCD Benchmarking, we compared three algorithms based on CPU and memory variability.
+As a result, consistent-hashing showed the most stable performance.

 ARGOCD_CONTROLLER_REPLICAS